Mast Landing Audubon Sanctuary

 More than three miles of trails wind along a stream and tidal marsh and through orchard, fields, and forest.
 Well-used by visitors, they are ideal for hiking and cross-country skiing.

 Ridge Trail (1.6 miles): Access all sanctuary trails from the Ridge Trail, which begins at the kiosk in the parking lot.
-You also can reach the Ridge Trail from Link Trail 1, off the service road.
-The Ridge Trail winds through most types of habitat in the sanctuary, as well as past an old dam site and the historic mill-master’s house, now a private residence for sanctuary caretakers.
+The Ridge Trail winds through most types of habitat in the sanctuary, as well as past an old dam and mill site and the historic mill-master’s house.

 Orchard and Deer Run Trails (0.5 miles): The Orchard Trail branches from the Ridge Trail soon after the Ridge Trail entrance at the parking lot.
 It leads to the Deer Run Trail, which rejoins the Ridge Trail.
 These trails pass through orchard, former farm fields, and mixed coniferous forest of pine, hemlock, and fir.